BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 10/09/2023
 ---
 A terribly exhausting Saturday 🥵.
 From morning to evening while running and at the end of the day I had a headache 😭😭.
 Ps.
 Tomorrow we leave for a week's vacation, so I have a week off.

+19/09/2023
+---
+It's hard to go back to the morning notes and routines I had before the holidays 😅.

+20/09/2023
+---
+There has been downtime at the construction site for almost two weeks - it's the contractors' fault... which I'm a little angry about 🤨!

+21/09/2023
+---
+Hard days after returning from vacation, I can't recover 😮‍💨.

+22/09/2023
+---
+Quite a good Thursday.
+Of course, work is work, but later we could attend the evening service 😉.

+23/09/2023
+---
+Friday 🥰.
+Tonight we went to Piotrek and Zuzia's.
+Today was Zuzia's birthday :).

+24/09/2023
+---
+Saturday was a lazy day for me - I didn't feel like doing anything 😁.
+I ran 4 km, but I don't know if it can be considered productive 😅.